Durjoy001/Data-Structure-and-Algorithms/Tree/Binary Search Tree/README.md

 **In Binary Search for n records, we will have at max log(base2) n comparisons.**

-**In Binary Search Tree cost of all these three operations is O(log n) in average case.**
+In Binary Search Tree cost of all these three operations is **O(log n) in average case.**
-**The cost of all the operations will be O(n) in worst case.**
+The cost of all the operations will be **O(n) in worst case** (If the tree is A **degenerate (or pathological) tree, A Tree where every internal node has one child.** Such trees are performance-wise same as linked list.

-**But we can avoid the worst case by making sure that the tree is always balanced (Balanced BST) (we call a tree balanced if for all nodes, the difference between the heights of left and right sub-trees is not greater than 1.**
+**But we can avoid the worst case by making sure that the tree is always balanced (Balanced BST)** (we call a tree balanced if for all nodes, the difference between the heights of left and right sub-trees is not greater than 1.

 **In BST the search here is also a binary search.**